 I recently got the chance to talk with Mrs. Freeman about the job shadowing experience, demonstrated from the mentor’s perspective.
 I asked her 6 questions, and her responses are very telling about the successes and strengths of job shadowing:

-What are your daily responsibilities at SAS?
+What are you daily responsibilities at SAS?
 How does technology influence those responsibilities?

-I help state & local government agencies across the United States better understand their data and use it to make decisions, such as a state finding Medicaid fraud, the City of Denver analyzing crime data or the City of Durham monitoring the water quality of Falls Lake.
+I help state and local government agencies across the United States better understand their data and use it to make decisions, such as a state finding Medicaid fraud, the City of Denver analyzing crime data, or the City of Durham monitoring the water quality of Falls Lake.
 Technology is a part of everything I do.
-I am always on a computer; searching the web for more information on a customer, holding webcast sessions with customers to learn more about our software, or using CRM applications like SalesForce to track activities with customers for example.
+I am always on a computer; searching the web for more information on a customer, holding webcast sessions from customers to learn more about our software, or using CRM applications like SalesForce to track the activities with customers, for examples.

 I think the job shadow opportunity is so important for students.
 It allows them to see what the actual activities could be for a job.
-Some as simple as searching the internet or mailing materials to customer to others as complicated as coding new software.
+Some as simple as searching the Internet or mailing materials to customers.
+Others as complicated as coding new software.
 It gives students a taste of the business world.